-The Ongoing Achievement Record (OAR) contains the university's placement marking forms and the forms required for student progression between Parts and to registration at the end of the programme.
+The Ongoing Achievement Record (OAR) contains the proficiency cross-over forms, the university's placement marking forms (where used) and the forms required for student progression between Parts and to registration at the end of the programme.

-The Practice Assessor completes the final interview at the end of each placement summarising the student's progress and at the end of each Part completes the Practice Assessor's End of Part Approval form (End of Programme Approval for final placement).
+The Practice Assessor completes the final interview at the end of each placement summarising the student's progress.
+When the placement is the final one in the Part, the Practice Assessor also completes the Practice Assessor's End of Part Approval form (or End of Programme Approval for the final placement in Part 3).

-The Academic Assessor confirms the completion of each placement using the Placement Marking Form and at the end of each Part, having received confirmation of the Practice Assessor's approval, completes the Academic Assessor's End of Part Approval form (End of Programme Approval for final placement).
+The Academic Assessor confirms the completion of each placement using the Placement Marking Form and, at the end of each Part, having received confirmation of the Practice Assessor's approval, completes the Academic Assessor's End of Part Approval form (or End of Programme Approval for the final placement in Part 3).